Which place is cheaper, Salzburg or Athens?

 Both Salzburg and Athens during the summer are popular places to visit.
 Many visitors come to Athens in the summer for the city activities and the family-friendly experiences.
 Furthermore, most visitors come to Salzburg for the music scene and the family-friendly experiences during these months.

 Athens is a little warmer than Salzburg in the summer.
 The daily temperature in Athens averages around 27°C (81°F) in July, and Salzburg fluctuates around 20°C (68°F).

 In Salzburg, it's very sunny this time of the year.
 It's quite sunny in Athens.
 In the summer, Athens often gets more sunshine than Salzburg.
 Athens gets 357 hours of sunny skies this time of year, while Salzburg receives 227 hours of full sun.

 Athens usually gets less rain in July than Salzburg.
 Athens gets 6 mm (0.2 in) of rain, while Salzburg receives 91 mm (3.6 in) of rain this time of the year.

 The autumn attracts plenty of travelers to both Athens and Salzburg.
 Most visitors come to Athens for the city's sights and attractions, the shopping scene, and the natural beauty of the area during these months.
 Furthermore, the autumn months attract visitors to Salzburg because of the shopping scene, the music scene, and the natural beauty of the area.

 In the autumn, Athens is much warmer than Salzburg.
-Typically, the autumn temperatures in Athens in October are around 19°C (67°F), and Salzburg is about 11°C (52°F).
+Typically, the autumn temperatures in Athens in October average around 19°C (67°F), and Salzburg averages at about 11°C (52°F).